Estimating Deep Learning energy consumption based on model architecture and training environment: Study design and execution

 \subsection{Experiment execution}

-The experiment is designed as a series of sub-experiments where only a single independent variable is varied while fixing the others, enabling investigation of the potential impact of each independent variable on the dependent variables.

-To answer \textit{RQ$_1$}, we fix the training environment to Cloud, while we vary the model architecture.
-This allows us to compare the energy efficiency of the model architecture and its trade-off with model correctness, under the same conditions.

-To answer (\textit{RQ$_2$}), we vary between Local and Cloud training environments, while fixing the model architecture to MobileNet V2.
-This enables us to analyze the potential impact the training environment has on the energy consumption of training DL models.
+To answer \gls{rq}$_1$ and \gls{rq}$_2$, we define a 5x3 factorial design where the model architecture factor has five levels and the training environment factor has three levels (see Table~\ref{tab:variables}).
+For each $model \ architecture\times training \ environment$, we run the training process 30 times to provide more reliable measurements of the dependent variables.
+This design allows us to measure the energy consumption, \gls{gpu} usage, and model accuracy under different combinations of model architecture and training environment, allowing us to study their effects and interactions on all dependent variables.
+Additionally, conducting a factorial design provides us with all the required data to answer the \glspl{rq}.
+We only need to select the relevant factors and levels for each \gls{rq} (see Section~\ref{sec:data-analysis}).

+To answer \gls{rq}$_3$, we first need to understand what parameters can influence energy consumption so we can use them to estimate it.
+This process corresponds to \gls{rq}$_{3.1}$, which we answer through two experiments using the Inception V3 model architecture.

+The first experiment is run in the Desktop ML environment and employs a 3×3 factorial design with batch and input sizes as factors.
+Each of the nine combinations is trained 30 times while measuring the energy consumption.
+The experiment uses two datasets, Caltech101 and Stanford Dogs, to account for dataset-related variations.
+This design enables a robust analysis of batch and input sizes' main and interaction effects on energy consumption.

+In the second experiment, we train the Inception V3 model on the Stanford Dogs dataset in the Server environment while changing the allocated \gls{ram} to 8 GB, 16 GB (default in previous experiments), 24 GB, and 32 GB.
+The batch size is fixed to 256, and the input size to 128x128.
+With this experiment, we want to verify if allocating additional \gls{ram} could help reduce energy consumption, suggesting it is a relevant factor to estimate the final consumption.

-Before starting to take measurements, we perform a dummy GPU-intensive warm-up task, carried out by training one of the DL models for approximately 10 minutes.
-Then, we repeat the execution of each sub-experiment 30 times with pauses of 5 minutes between runs.
+To ensure the correct measurement of energy consumption, we follow the guide by Cruz~\cite{Cruz2021}.
+We perform a dummy \gls{gpu}-intensive warm-up task before all the experiments, carried out by training one of the \gls{dl} models for approximately 10 minutes.
+Additionally, we schedule pauses of 5 minutes between the 30 runs of each experiment.

+\gls{rq}$_{3.2}$ regards the study of patterns in energy consumption within the training process, and the development of an energy estimation method.
+To answer this \gls{rq}, we decided not to execute more experiments, but to use all the data we have already collected during the executions of all the experiments previously described.

+In \gls{rq}$_{3.3}$ we evaluate the proposed energy estimation methods and compare their performance with widely used energy estimation methods (i.e., \gls{mlco2} and \gls{ga}).